vict-shevchenko/mb-app/README.md

 ## Running a project locally
 1. clone the repo
+2. `npm install`
-2. `npm start`
+3. `npm start`
-3. In Browser go to `localhost:9000`
+4. In Browser go to `localhost:9000`
-4. access 'Access' page, to add ypur API key.
+5. access 'Access' page, to add ypur API key.
 So interaction with API work properly.
 Invalid API keys will cause error message, be sure to put valid key.

 ## Runnign project online
 1. Go to [Site](https://vict-shevchenko.github.io/mb-app) this is a GitHub pages serving an application